webster012/SAP-B1-Data-Warehouse-Analytics/README.md

 3. **Data Modeling** – Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting** – Creating SQL-based reports and Power BI dashboards for actionable insights.

-🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
+🎯 This repository is an excellent resource to showcase my expertise in:
 - SQL Development
 - Data Architecture
 - Data Engineering